 The DESIS Processing Chain and Technical Guide ATBD contains a full description of the algorithm used to generate the L2A Surface Reflectance Product.

-For US government-affiliated researchers, spectral binning may be selected when ordering data.
+Spectral binning may be selected when ordering data.
 The full 2.55 nm resolution data may be requested without binning, or spectrally binned to 5.1 nm, 7.65 nm, or 10.2 nm.
-Commercial or non-US government-affiliated end users may only request 10.2 nm binned product.

 If you have questions concerning commercial, academic, or NGO site access, please contact our Geospatial Solutions Manager Heath Lester at email@example.com.

 For DESIS technical information and calibration assistance, please contact Kara Burch at firstname.lastname@example.org.